 Unlike Harvard freshman seminars, summer seminars are taken for a letter grade, and some may have a final exam in lieu of a paper or project.
 Summer seminars provide one semester-long (4 credit) course of Harvard College degree credit.

-You may submit a pass / fail request form to request approval to enroll for up to 8 credits with a pass/fail (PA/FL) grade except in expository and creative writing, education, and management courses.
+You may submit a pass/fail request form to request approval for a course to be completed as pass/fail (PA/FL) instead of letter graded.
+Exceptions to pass/fail exist in expository and creative writing, education, and management courses.
 PA covers the range of letter grades from A to D–.
+To submit the pass/fail request:

-Requests for the pass/fail option must be submitted by the course changes deadline.
-The pass/fail deadlines for study abroad programs vary, but generally you have the first three days of your program to submit the pass/fail form.
 If you wish to request the pass/fail option, first consult the Harvard College Handbook for Students for information on the number of pass/fail courses that can be counted toward your degree.
+Once the request has been submitted and updates made to your course, you will not be able to revert to a letter grade option.

 Returning from a Leave of Absence or Withdrawal

-If you are returning after a leave of absence or withdrawal from Harvard College, you must submit a completed Form to Attend Harvard Summer School From a Leave of Absence to the FAS Registrar’s Office as soon as possible after registering, and no later than the registration deadline.
+If you are returning after a leave of absence or withdrawal from Harvard College, you must work with your Resident Dean to inform the FAS Registrar’s Office that you are registered for Harvard Summer School courses.

 Completing Degree Requirements